rgm3/ansible-pi/README.md

 Raspberry Pi Basic Setup Playbook
 =================================

-A playbook to minimally configure a stock Raspbian Jessie Lite system.
+A playbook to minimally configure a stock Raspberry Pi OS Lite system.

 This includes: